Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Methodology

-For the $\beta$ part of the M-step, we devise a customized Alternating Direction Method of Multipliers (ADMM) algorithm \citep{boyd-admm} for solving the M step for $\beta$ for a single $k$.
-Since each $k \in \{1,\cdots, K\}$ can be solved separately, we will drop the subscript $k$ in this section and write the variables $\beta_{0k}$ and $\beta_k$ as $\beta_0$ and $\beta$ for notational simplicity.
+The $\beta$ M-step (in step b) is very slow if computed using a non-customized solver -- for instance, using CVX \citep{cvx}, it is the slowest component of the EM algorithm by a factor of ten or more.
+To improve performance, we devise a customized alternating direction method of multipliers (ADMM) algorithm \citep{boyd-admm}.
+We start by observing that this optimization problem decouples across $k$.
+Since each $k \in \{1,\cdots, K\}$ can be solved separately, we will drop the subscript $k$ hereon and write the variables $\bbeta_{0k}$ and $\bbeta_k$ as $\bbeta_0$ and $\bbeta$, $\gamma_{itk}$ as $\gamma_{it}$, and $\hat \bSigma_k$ as $\hat \bSigma$ for notational simplicity.